 Language of Success.
 Unless specific arrangements are made in writing in advance, all Customer Success will be provided by ShipHawk in English.

 Scope of Support.
 ShipHawk is not obligated to provide technical assistance if (a) the Platform has not been used in a manner consistent with its documentation; (b) a non-ShipHawk system on which Platform is installed is not functioning properly or doesn’t meet ShipHawk’s published specifications; (c) Platform has been altered or modified by any party other than ShipHawk; (d) ShipHawk is not able, after commercially reasonable efforts, to replicate any error or problem in the Platform within the ShipHawk laboratory environment.
 ShipHawk does not provide support for third-party software or hardware such as, but not limited to, CPUs, servers, browser software, operating systems, application servers, database software, cloud services, or third-party plug-ins required for operational use of the software.
 ShipHawk will assist Licensee as necessary to identify what third party software, licenses, hardware and services are required, but the sole responsibility for obtaining such third-party software, licenses, hardware and services shall be with Licensee.

 Issue Severity and Prioritization.
 The Customer should determine the severity of a support issue.
 ShipHawk may reclassify the priority level upward or downward and modify the order, classifications and method of responding to and/or addressing such issues, if any, at any time based on the following classifications:

-- S1 – Urgent: Complete loss of application functionality causing a critical impact on business operations: inability to rate, ship, print labels, generate quotes or print end of day manifests.
+- S1 – Urgent: Complete loss of application functionality causing a critical impact on business operations: inability to rate, ship, print labels, generate quotes, or print end of day manifests.
 For warehouse management functionality, complete loss of receiving, stocking, picking, packing or shipping ability.

 - S2 – High: Platform is operative but performance is seriously degraded or restricted with a significant impact on business operation.